Texas teen reportedly livestreaming from stolen car dies after crash with traffic pole

-APD: The 13-year-old male driver of the stolen vehicle in this fatal crash was released from the hospital this evening.
-He was immediately taken to the police department and interviewed.
-He has been charged with theft of property, evading arrest, directive to apprehend and murder.
-He was transported to the Taylor County Juvenile Detention Center.
+ABILENE, Texas — UPDATE (7:32 p.m.
+Wednesday): APD: The 13-year-old driver of the stolen car in Wednesday morning's fatal crash was released from the hospital Wednesday evening and immediately taken to the police department to be interviewed.

+He has been charged with theft of property, evading arrest, directive to apprehend and murder and was transported to the Taylor County Juvenile Detention Center.

-The 14-year-old male was transported to a Lubbock hospital for treatment of burns to his body.
-The 15-year-old male was treated at Hendrick Medical Center for non-life-threatening injuries.
+The 14-year-old boy was transported to a Lubbock hospital for treatment of burns to his body.
+The 15-year-old boy was treated at Hendrick Medical Center for non-life-threatening injuries.

-After further investigation, traffic investigators determined the 13-year-old deceased was not ejected in the crash as was originally reported.
+After further investigation, traffic investigators determined the 13-year-old boy who died in the crash was not ejected, as was originally reported by the department.

-The names of the individuals will be withheld due to their ages.
+The names of the teens will be withheld because of their ages.
 This investigation is ongoing.

 The APD's Traffic Division is investigating the fatal crash involving the stolen car and four teenagers, one of whom died after being taken to the hospital.